CERTCC/Vultron/docs/process_models/em/index.md

 works between any two parties, regardless of which party wants the shorter embargo.

+!!! info "Resolving Multiple Proposals at Once"

     On our way to making this principle explicit, we immediately came across a second scenario worth a brief diversion: What to do when multiple revisions are up for negotiation simultaneously?
 Based on the idea of extending the above to an efficient pairwise evaluation of multiple proposals, we suggest the following heuristic:

     1. Sort the proposals in order from earliest to latest according to their expiration date.
     2. Set the current candidate to the earliest proposal.
     3. Loop over each remaining (later) proposal, evaluating it against the current candidate.
     4. If the newly evaluated proposal is accepted, it becomes the current candidate and the loop repeats.
     5. Otherwise, the loop exits at the first *reject*ed proposal.
     6. The current candidate (i.e., the latest *accept*ed proposal) becomes the new *Active* embargo.
     7. If the earliest proposed revision is rejected---implying that none of the later ones would be acceptable either---then the existing *Active* embargo remains intact.

 Summarizing the principles just laid out as rules

+!!! note ""

--   When two or more embargo proposals are open (i.e., none have yet been accepted) and $q^{em} \in P$, Participants SHOULD accept the shortest one and propose the remainder as revisions.
+    When two or more embargo proposals are open (i.e., none have yet been accepted) and $q^{em} \in P$, Participants SHOULD accept the shortest one and propose the remainder as revisions.

+!!! note ""

--   When two or more embargo revisions are open (i.e., an embargo is active yet none of the proposals have been decided) and
+    When two or more embargo revisions are open (i.e., an embargo is active yet none of the proposals have been decided) and
     $q^{em} \in R$, Participants SHOULD *accept* or *reject* them individually, in earliest to latest expiration order.